MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/developer-entity-reference.md

-# Entity Reference for Dynamics 365 Guides
+# Entity Reference for Dynamics 365 Guides (for developers)

 When a guide is created using the Dynamics 365 Guides PC application, content and information in that guide is stored using the following Dynamics 365 Guides [entities](https://docs.microsoft.com/powerapps/maker/common-data-service/entity-overview)